DelphinusLab/zkWasm-service-cli/README.md

 - `--verbose <true|false>`: Whether or not to print every request response to the console.
 - `--query_task_only <true|false>`: When generating random queries for pressure test, only generate ones that query 'task' collection.
 - `--image_md5s <image0_md5,image1_md5,...>: List of image md5s (one or more, comma seperated) to use for prove tasks.
 Overrides original behaviour of randomly selectly available images.

+## Command: setmaintenancemode

+Set maintenance mode to active or inactive.
+Maintenance mode denies certain requests which allows the server to be safely shutdown.

+### Usage

+`node dist/index.js setmaintenancemode -r <resturl> -x <priv> --active <true|false>`

+### Options

+The following options are available for the `pressuretest` command:

+- `-r, --resturl <url>`: The rest url of zkwasm cloud service.
+This option is **required**.
+- `-x, --priv <priv>`: The private key of the address of the administrator sending maintenance mode request.
+- `--active <true|false>`: True or False, determines if maintenance mode should be activated or deactivated.